-Rationale: Our preliminary data has demonstrated that using a feedback controller and optogenetic excitation, the population firing rate of a heterogeneous cortical networks can be clamped to specific set-points.
-This technique opens the door to new types of studies because the property of a cortical network that is controlled by homeostatic regulation - the mean activity state of the network - can be externally forced to different values.
+Rationale: Our preliminary data has demonstrated that using a feedback controller and optogenetic excitation, the population firing rate of a heterogeneous cortical network can be clamped to specific set-points.
+This technique opens the door to new types of studies because the mean activity state of the network, typically regulated by homeostatic mechanisms, can be externally forced to different values.
 Voltage and current clamping of individual neurons analogously has provided many insights into the physiology of excitable membranes.
-Dynamic clamping (artificial current injection) revealed new insights about the role of a neuron in circuit function.
-A population clamp would allow experimenters to reverse engineer the mechanics of homeostatic plasticity by decoupling experimental perturbations (e.g. addition of a synaptic blocker) from their would-be effects on population activity levels.
-Additionally, it will a handle to shape the homeostatic state of the network, potentially righting instabilities induced by a lack of external drive due to deafferentation.
+Further, dynamic clamping (artificial current injection) has broadened our understanding of the role of a neuron in circuit function.
+A population clamp would provide a handle for shaping the homeostatic state of the network, potentially righting instabilities induced by a lack of external drive due to deafferentation.

 Our goal is to use the optogenetic population clamp to induce a known effect on the balance of synaptic input to pyramidal cells within DCNs in order to stabilize network activity states.
 [Table XX] summarizes the project.
 In Specific Aim 1, we will prepare 4 optogenetic constructs to in order to control the activity level of DCNs in 4 physiologically different manners.
-We will tailor a feedback control architecture around each construct to ensure fast dynamic response and stability in tracking set-points for long time periods [Astrom].
+We will tailor a feedback control architecture around each construct to ensure fast dynamic response and stability in tracking firing rate set-points for long time periods [Astrom].
 In Specific Aim 2, we will use the population clamp to manipulate the homeostatic state of DCNs.
 We will perform experiments in which the activation of excitatory and inhibitory neuronal sub-populations are used to clamp network firing rate.
-The each effect of each population clamp will be compared to intracellular measures of homeostatic plasticity to determine the most effective means of modulating homeostatic plasticity within the DCN.
-Finally, using the neuronal subpopulation capable of inducing the largest homeostatic effect, we will stabilize DCNs by adjusting their homeostatic state.
+The effect of each population clamp will be compared to changes in synaptic strength to determine the most effective means of modulating homeostatic plasticity within the DCN.
+Finally, using the neuronal subpopulation capable of inducing the most robust homeostatic effect, we will stabilize bursting activity in DCNs by adjusting their homeostatic state.
 The experimental flow is outlined in [Fig XX].

 Aim 1: Implement and tune 4 forms of the optogenetic population clamp